 HCT provides a valuable avenue to not only assess the safety and welfare of women and girls but also strike against the vice especially to the men.
-Our HCT team usually does this while mindfully illustrating the intersect between GBV and HIV to all those who go for Voluntary Counseling and testing (VCT).
+Our HCT team usually does this while illustrating the intersect between GBV and HIV to all those who go for Voluntary Counseling and testing (VCT).
+3 HCT outreaches have so far been arranged in collaboration with Health Facilities at communities where anti-GBV awareness campaigns were conducted benefiting 973 people (704 women and girls).

-In collaboration with Magale Sub Hospital, Better HAG Uganda successfully counseled, tested and gave results to 381 people during the anti-GBV awareness campaign at Bumbo.
+At Bumbo, Better HAG Uganda successfully counseled, tested and gave results to 381 people during the anti-GBV awareness campaign.
 214 of these were women and girls.
 Of the 11 found HIV positive, 2 women were already on care; while 3 men, 5 women and a teenage boy were referred to Magale Sub Hospital for specialized management of HIV.